ben-dh3/CV/README.md

 ## Work Experience

 **Code and Jobs, Freelance Technical Writer** *(Dec 2023 - Present)*
-- Wrote articles to help software engineers solve technical issues and get involved in the tech community.
+- Created articles to assist software engineers in resolving technical challenges and participating in tech.
-- See my blog at [Code & Jobs](https://www.codenjobs.com/blogs?username=ben) and [Medium](https://medium.com/@benjaminduffield1997).
+- Actively interacted with [Medium](https://medium.com/@benjaminduffield1997) and [Code & Jobs](https://www.codenjobs.com/blogs?username=ben) readers to foster connections within the tech field.

 **Waterstones Cafe, Lead Barista** *(Sept 2021– Oct 2023)*
-- Lead the team by training new staff members on using café equipment, contributing to a relaxed and confident group.
+- Trained new staff on café equipment to foster a relaxed and confident team atmosphere.
-- Detail-oriented regarding coffee quality, ensuring consistent high standards while working under-pressure; resulting in increased customer retention and sales YoY.
+- Maintained high coffee quality standards under pressure, resulting in increased customer retention and sales YoY.
-- Building relationships with colleagues and customers leading to good team morale, and paramount customer satisfaction.
+- Fostered good team morale and enhanced customer satisfaction through strong relationships with colleagues and customers.

 **Puregym, Personal Trainer** *(Dec 2020 - Sept 2021)*
+- Planned and choreographed exercise classes for mixed-age groups of 10-20 people, adapting exercises to accommodate diverse participant needs.
-- Choreographing and delivering fun and engaging group exercise classes for our members, able to adapt classes to target the needs of the group and individuals, leading to improved member retention and reviews.
+- Choreographed and delivered dynamic group exercise classes tailored to both group and individual requirements, enhancing member retention and satisfaction.
-- Personal trainer with particular interest in nutrition, training for hypertrophy and the positive mental effects of exercise.
+- Passionate personal trainer specializing in nutrition, hypertrophy training, and the psychological benefits of physical activity.

 **Holland And Barrett, Supervisor** *(June 2018 – July 2021)*
 - Quickly promoted to supervisor at Holland and Barrett, worked closely with the manager brainstorming ideas that led to our team breaking records for customer loyalty card sign-ups within the company.
-- Consistently building relationships with regular customers, advising them on supplements, diet, and lifestyle regarding their health goals; resulting in improved customer service reviews and a happy, motivated team.
+- Communicating technical concepts to customers effectively, following a process of first principles when advising them on products and lifestyle changes that will solve their health issues.
+- My approachability and sensitivity contributed to an increase in loyal returning customers.

 ## Skills